-Assignment Groups The key function is given Assignment Groups.
-This displays the scroll lists of a collection of user-selectable key assignments.
-When you select a group, a scroll list of the members of the group appear, which then can be called or programmed onto a key.
-For more information see, you are actually selecting your most used key type, for example, P-P with AL. When the SEL key is pressed with a quick assign configured to it, a menu appears with Assign or Clear.
+Quick Assign The key function is given Quick Assign.
+When you configure the SEL key with Quick Assign, you are actually selecting your most used key type, for example, P-P with AL. When the SEL key is pressed with a quick assign configured to it, a menu appears with Assign or Clear.
 The user can then quickly configure a key with a pre-configured assignment by selecting Assign, or clear the key assignment by selecting Clear.